vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 ## Paithrumedikam

 The procedure mentioned in pages 28 to 32 of the Tamil writeup is not observed in practice.
 After leaving the house the dead body is taken to the ghat without any stoppage.
 The further rites are conducted only in the ghat.
 The thumbs and toes are already tied soon after death.
 It is not done again.
-After chanting the mantra "T" (page 29) the new cloth is put on the dead body.
+After chanting the mantra "इदं चा वस्त्रं" (page 29) the new cloth is put on the dead body.
 It is not customary that the old cloth is taken by the karta and kept for use.

 (xxiii)